Communion on the hand verses on the tongue

 • To create a situation where you are late for Mass, or to encourage you to leave early.
 (Judas was the first Christian to leave Mass early)

 4. Follow up: Pray sincerely after Mass.
-I (Hugh) like to visualize the Lord moving through my body healing problems, and then moving though my marriage, and children, and my work and then radiating out to the wider Church and then the entire world.
+I (David) like to visualize the Lord moving through my body healing problems, and then moving though my marriage, and children, and my work and then radiating out to the wider Church and then the entire world.

 Related Articles